tanhaowenxk/caie-nyp-batch3-tan-hao-wen-769A/README.md

 ## Exploratory Data Analysis

-Our exploratory analysis surfaced several key insights that directly informed our preprocessing pipeline:
+Exploratory analysis surfaced several key insights that directly informed preprocessing pipeline:

-- **Class imbalance:** Only ~11–12% of customers subscribed.
-We applied **SMOTE OR SMOTE-Tomek** to rebalance the training set, improving recall without excessively inflating false positives.
+- **Class imbalance:** Only ~11–12% of customers subscribed.Applied **SMOTE OR SMOTE-Tomek** to rebalance the training set, improving recall without excessively inflating false positives.
 - **Age outliers:** Records with `Age < 18` or `Age > 100` are invalid (minors can’t open term deposits; centenarians are likely data errors).
-We filtered ages to the **18–100** range, then applied **StandardScaler** to normalize the remaining distribution.
+Filtered ages to the **18–100** range, then applied **StandardScaler** to normalize the remaining distribution.
 - **Campaign Calls extremes:** A few customers had ≥ 50 calls.
-Rather than discard these outliers, we retained them and scaled the feature so that our models handle extreme values naturally.
+Rather than discard these outliers, retained them and scaled the feature so that models handle extreme values naturally.
-- **Previous Contact sentinel:** A value of `999` in **Previous Contact Days** indicates “never contacted.”
-We converted this into a binary **Had Previous Contact** flag.
+- **Previous Contact sentinel:** A value of `999` in **Previous Contact Days** indicates “never contacted.” converted this into a binary **Had Previous Contact** flag.
-- **Missing/unknown flags:** For loan and default fields, we mapped `yes → 1`, `no → 0`, and `unknown → –1` so that “unknown” remains an informative category.
+- **Missing/unknown flags:** For loan and default fields, mapped `yes → 1`, `no → 0`, and `unknown → –1` so that “unknown” remains an informative category.
-- **Low numeric correlation:** All numeric features showed |r| < 0.3, so we retained the full feature set rather than drop potentially useful predictors.
+- **Low numeric correlation:** All numeric features showed |r| < 0.3, so retained the full feature set rather than drop potentially useful predictors.

-### Evaluation & Conclusion
+### Evaluation & Findings

 Filtering out-of-range ages improved data integrity and prevented scaling distortions.
 Standardizing continuous variables ensured stable convergence for both linear and gradient-based models.
-Our binary/ternary mappings preserved sentinel information without bloating the feature space.
+Using binary/ternary mappings preserved sentinel information without bloating the feature space.
 Addressing class imbalance with SMOTE-Tomek delivered measurable gains in recall and F1.
 Finally, low inter-feature correlation allowed us to keep all predictors, simplifying the pipeline and enhancing interpretability.
-These EDA-driven choices underpin the robustness and performance of our final models.
+These EDA-driven choices underpin the robustness and performance of final models.

 #### Feature Engineering